top of page

 While some states are more expensive than others, you should always be able to secure a clean and safe double room for under £15 per night (Sometimes as little as £3).

-In Agra, we paid £1 per night for a shared room for four people, and while the place was a bit grubby and no mattresses were provided (this is quite common, believe it or not), the guesthouse owner waited up for us every evening to make sure we got home safe and seemed to genuinely care about us and our experience there.
+In Agra, we paid £1 per night for a shared room for four people, and while the place was a bit grubby and no mattresses were provided (this is quite common, believe it or not), the homestay owner waited up for us every evening to make sure we got home safe and seemed to genuinely care about us and our experience there.
 What a gem!

-I normally always find great accommodation options in India on booking.com
+I normally always find great accommodation options in India on booking.com.

 Hiking through the Tibetan peace flags in Yuksom in Sikkim